codepoke-kk/qwertigraphy/README.md

 # qwertigraphy
-Use AutoHotkey to enable any keyboard to use Gregg Shorthand-like abbreviations of common English words
+Use AutoHotkey to enable any keyboard to use Gregg-like shorthand abbreviations of common English words in normal typing.